 Talking parrots: the brain part

-The fact that parrots and songbirds can learn to imitate sounds and other birds can’t has actually been traced all the way back to the brain.
-According to Chakraborty et al. (2015), all of these vocal learners have a special “song system” in their brain.
+The fact that parrots and songbirds can learn to imitate sounds, while other birds can’t, has actually been traced all the way back to the brain.
+According to Chakraborty et al. (2015), all of these vocal learners have a special “song system” in their brains.
 As in, part of their brain is specifically dedicated to learning sounds and repeating them.

 Parrots have “a song system within a song system”, making theirs unique.
 This might be the explanation for why there are differences in the way they vocalize and how well they learn to do it compared to other species.